-Additionally, one of the other most prevailing HPV myths is the notion that the virus, only affects women.
-In truth, HPV affects about 80 percent of people throughout their lifetime.
-The infection typically goes away on its own without causing health problems; however, if the body does not clear the virus it can cause several different types of cancers, including cervical cancer in women, and, increasingly, mouth/throat cancer in men.
-In fact, today, oropharyngeal cancer has overtaken cervical cancer as the most common HPV-related malignancy in the U.S.
+One of the other most prevailing HPV myths is the notion that the virus only affects women.
+But HPV affects about 80% of people – men and women – throughout their lifetime.
+The infection typically goes away on its own without causing health problems.
+However, if the body does not clear the virus it can cause several different types of cancers, including cervical cancer in women, and, increasingly, head and neck cancer in men.
+In fact, head and neck cancer has overtaken cervical cancer as the most common HPV-related malignancy in the U.S.

-That’s why physicians like Vivian Wu, M.D., a head and neck surgical oncologist with Henry Ford Health, stress the importance for young boys — and all youth — to get vaccinated.
+That’s why physicians like Suhael Momin, M.D., a head and neck cancer surgeon at Henry Ford Health, stresses that boys — and all youth —get vaccinated.

-“Imagine being able to prevent cancer with just two shots,” says Dr. Wu.
-“That’s essentially what HPV vaccine provides.”
+“Imagine being able to prevent cancer with just two shots,” says Dr. Momin.
+“That’s essentially what HPV vaccine does.”

 Q: What is HPV, exactly?

-Dr. Wu: Human papillomavirus (HPV) is a virus that is pervasive or endemic in our society; in other words, it’s everywhere.
+Dr. Momin: Human papillomavirus (HPV) is a virus that is pervasive or endemic in our society.
+In other words, it’s everywhere.
 At any point in time in the U.S., some 80 million people are infected though intimate contact (not necessarily sex).
 The majority of people with HPV are in their late teens to mid-20’s.
-Most of those infected, though, will clear the virus naturally within 9 to 24 months, but some people don’t clear the virus, and the infection can stick around and cause changes in the cells that it infects.
-These changes can lead to a number of cancers including cancer of the throat.
+Most of those infected will clear the virus naturally within nine to 24 months, but for some people, the infection can stick around and cause changes in the cells that it infects.
+These changes can lead to a number of cancers including throat cancer.

 Q: Why should young boys (and their parents) be aware of HPV and the HPV vaccine?

-Dr. Wu: I’m a head and neck cancer surgeon, and the cases that I see most these days are HPV-related cancers of the tonsils and tongue base — what we call HPV-positive oropharyngeal cancer.
-The rise in these types of cancers has been rapid, and it affects men to women at a rate of 8:1.
-This is the type of cancer that the actor Michael Douglas was treated for.
+Dr. Momin: The cancer cases that I see most these days are HPV-related cancers of the tonsils and tongue base — what we call HPV-positive oropharyngeal cancer.
+The rise in these types of cancers has been rapid.

 Q: What age should young people get the vaccine?

-Dr. Wu: The vaccine is approved for everyone ages 9 to 26.
-All children, including boys, should receive the vaccine prior to age 13.
-It’s when our immune systems are most robust/active, and because of this, if you complete the vaccine series before 13, you only need two doses.
-If you start the series after 13, we recommend three doses.
+Dr. Momin: The vaccine is approved for everyone ages 9 to 45.
+Ideally, all children, including boys, should receive the vaccine at ages 11 or 12 years, as it’s when our immune systems are most robust/active.
+Because of this, if you complete the vaccine series before age 15, you only need two doses.
+If you start the series at age 15 or after, three doses are recommended.

 Q: Why wasn’t the vaccine commonly administered to boys in the beginning?